logdna/logdna-winston/README.md

     app: appName,
     env: envName,
     level: level, // Default to debug, maximum level of log, doc: https://github.com/winstonjs/winston#logging-levels
-    index_meta: true // Defaults to false, when true ensures meta object will be searchable };
+    indexMeta: true // Defaults to false, when true ensures meta object will be searchable }

 // Only add this line in order to track exceptions options.handleExceptions = true;